vanqard/passman/README.md

 In this circumstance, you would amend your code to reflect the new hashing parameters, but still bear in mind that the values stored in your database will have been created using the old ones.

-This function will allow you to incrementally update the algorithm/cost values of your users' password *as they log in*.
+This function will allow you to incrementally update the algorithm/cost values of your users' passwords *as they log in*.
 This will help you to avoid forcing a system wide password reset, which would otherwise be quite disruptive to your users' experience.

 The basic form of the method is thus:

     $boolean = $passwordManager->passwordNeedsRehash($storedHash);

-And in common usage, you would employ it like this:
+And in common usage, you would employ it during the log in process like this:

     // During the login process
     $userPassword = $_POST['password'];